top of page

 • Therapeutic Alliance: Studies show that the single most important aspect of therapy is a strong and trusting relationship between client and therapist.
 Consistent and nurturing relationships help to recondition our brains to facilitate growth, connection and transformation.

-• Empathic Listening: I will listen deeply for your experiences and your momentum towards growth.
-This will also help nurture your capacity for deep self-listening, so that you can begin to hear and trust your own wisdom and intuition.
+• Empathic Listening: I will listen deeply for your experiences and your movement towards growth.
+This will also help nurture your capacity for deep self-listening, so that you can begin to hear and trust the wisdom of your own true nature.

 • Humanistic: I come to our sessions with unconditional positive regard and a firm belief in your wholeness.
-I will guide and support you in finding your voice, your sense of self and your power.
-I believe that you are the authority on your own experience and that you have the strength and wisdom to find the best solutions for you...even if you don't know it yet.
+I will guide and support you in finding your voice and innate sense of power.
+I believe that you have sovereignty over your own experience and that you have all the wisdom you need to find the best solutions for you...even if you don't know it yet.

 • Psychodynamic: Looking at our early life experiences provides us with a wealth of information about our unconscious mind and the reasons behind how we think, feel and behave.
 This often helps us understand and better our current situations and relationships.